scottrlarson/profession/content/home/about.md

 +++
 {{% accordion title="Professional Background" col="in" id="professional" %}}
 I am a computer and information technology professional.
 I got my start in technology working for small custom computer shops back in the late nineties.
 I then moved on to Systems Administration for small networks.
-Disillusioned with the corporate world, I  decided to leave that world behind and provide services directly to the public as a independent computer service professional.
+Disillusioned with corporate politics, I  decided to leave that world behind and provide services directly to the public as a independent computer service professional.
 {{% /accordion %}}

 {{% accordion title="Current Services" col="in" id="services" %}}